pote/int/README.md

 # int - (some) internationalization.

-This is a minimal in-browser internationalization solution: if you are doing a static page this might be what you need to support multiple languages, if you simply dislike yaml files and more complicated solutions feel free to try it, but keep in mind this is a 40~ LOC, immature solution.
+This is a minimal in-browser internationalization solution: if you are doing a static page this might be what you need to support multiple languages, although it can easily be used in more complex setups.

-## Usage
+# Usage

-### Require and initialization
+## Require and initialization

 Since it will govern what text to display it's a good idea to require `int` as soon as possible, I recommend doing it in your `<head>` element.